IBDP

 Visual Arts

 The IB Diploma Programme visual arts course encourages students to challenge their own creative and cultural expectations and boundaries.
 It is a thought-provoking course in which students develop analytical skills in problem-solving and divergent thinking, while working towards technical proficiency and confidence as art-makers.
 In addition to exploring and comparing visual arts from different perspectives and in different contexts, students are expected to engage in, experiment with and critically reflect upon a wide range of contemporary practices and media.
 The course is designed for students who want to go on to study visual arts in higher education as well as for those who are seeking lifelong enrichment through visual arts.
 The role of visual arts teachers should be to actively and carefully organize learning experiences for the students, directing their study to enable them to reach their potential and satisfy the demands of the course.
 Students should be empowered to become autonomous, informed and skilled visual artists.
-This course is offered solely in English at DYPIC and is offered at both HL and SL.
+This course is offered solely in English at DYPIS and is offered at both HL and SL.